-PAGE I. INTF RODUCTION AND OVERVIEW XX II.
-WIOA CORE AND REQUIRED PARTNER COORDINATION A. Coordination with AJCC Partners and WIOA Memoranda of Understanding XX B. Partners' Efforts to Collaborate on Co-Enrollment and Case Management XX C. One-Stop System's Use of Technology and Other Remote Strategies XX D. Coordination of Workforce Activities and Support Services XX E. Physical and Programmatic Accessibility for Individuals with Disabilities XX III.
-STA TE STRATEGIC PARTNER COORDINATION A. Coordination with County Human Services Agency and Other Local Partners That Serve Individuals Accessing CalFresh Employment and Training Services XX B. Coordination with Local Child Support Agency and Other Local Partners Serving Individuals That Are Non-Custodial Parents XX C. Coordination with Local Partnership Agreement Partners Established in Alignment with the Competitive Integrated Employment Blueprint and Other Local Partners That Serve Individuals with Developmental and Intellectual Disabilities XX D. Coordination with Community-Based Organizations and Other Local Partners That Serve Individuals Who Are English Language Learners, Foreign Born, and/or Refugees XX IV.
-WIO A TITLE I COORDINATION A. Staff Training and Professional Development to Increase Digital Technology Skills xx B. Frontline Staff Training and Professional Development to Increase Cultural Competency and Effectiveness in Working with Individuals and Groups that Have Been Exposed to Trauma XX C. Coordination of Rapid Response and Layoff Aversion Activities XX D. Services and Activities Available under WIOA Title I Adult and Dislocated Worker Programs XX E. Services and Activities Available under WIOA Title I Youth Program XX F. Entity Responsible for Disbursal of Grant Funds and the Competitive Process Used to Award Contracts for WIOA Title I Activities xx G. How the Local Board Fulfills the Duties of the AJCC Operator and/or the Career Services Provider or Selection of AJCC Operators and Career Services Providers XX
+PAGE I. INTR RODUCTION AND OVERVIEW 4 II.
+WIOA CORE AND REQUIRED PARTNER COORDINATION Α. Coordination with AJCC Partners and WIOA Memoranda of 7 Understanding B. Partners' Efforts to Collaborate on Co-Enrollment and Case 10 Management C. One-Stop System's Use of Technology and Other Remote 12 Strategies D. Coordination of Worldone Activities and Support Services D. Coordination of Workforce Activities and Support Services 13 E. Physical and Programmatic Accessibility for Individuals with 14 Disabilities III.
+STA TE STRATEGIC PARTNER COORDINATION Α. Coordination with County Human Services Agency and Other 17 Local Partners That Serve Individuals Accessing CalFresh Employment and Training Services B. Coordination with Local Child Support Agency and Other Local 18 Partners Serving Individuals That Are Non-Custodial Parents C. Coordination with Local Partnership Agreement Partners 19 Established in Alignment with the Competitive Integrated Employment Blueprint and Other Local Partners That Serve Individuals with Developmental and Intellectual Disabilities D. Coordination with Community-Based Organizations and Other 22 Local Partners That Serve Individuals Who Are English Language Learners, Foreign Born, and/or Refugees IV.
+WIO A TITLE I COORDINATION A. Staff Training and Professional Development to Increase Digital 25 Technology Skills B. Frontline Staff Training and Professional Development to 26 Increase Cultural Competency and Effectiveness in Working with Individuals and Groups that Have Been Exposed to Trauma C. Coordination of Rapid Response and Layoff Aversion Activities 28 D. Services and Activities Available under WIOA Title I Adult and 29 Dislocated Worker Programs E. Services and Activities Available under WIOA Title I Youth 33 Program F. Entity Responsible for Disbursal of Grant Funds and the 35 Competitive Process Used to Award Contracts for WIOA Title I Activities G. How the Local Board Fulfills the Duties of the AJCC Operator and/or the Career Services Provider or Selection of AJCC Operators and Career Services Providers

-٧. CONSIDERATIONS FOR PROGRAM YEARS 2021 - 24 XX VI.
-APPENDICES Α. Stakeholder and Community Engagement Summary (Attachment 1) xx B. Public comments received that disagree with the Local Plan (Attachment 2) xx C. Signature Page (Attachment 3) XX
+٧. CONSIDERATIONS FOR PROGRAM YEARS 2021 - 24 VI.
+APPENDICES A. Stakeholder and Community Engagement Summary (Attachment 1) B. Public comments received that disagree with the Local Plan (Attachment 2) C. .
+Signature Page (Attachment 3)